rv178/website/content/posts/hyperbola-quintessence-in-rust.md

 }
 ```

-And for generating queen attacks, it's even easier since we can take the intersection of the bishop and rook attack bitboards:
+And for generating queen attacks, it's even easier since we can take the union of the bishop and rook attack bitboards:

 ```rust
 pub fn queen(sq: Square, occ: BitBoard) -> BitBoard {